lab1092/blender-manual_ja/manual/lighting/lamps/sun/sky_and_atmosphere.rst

 +                                                                                  |                                                                                +
 +   Horizon Spread: 2.2.                                                           |   Horizon Spread: 5.0.                                                         +
 +----------------------------------------------------------------------------------+--------------------------------------------------------------------------------+
-+Variations in :guilabel:`Horizon Spread` parameter, all other settings to default.                                                                                 +
++Variations in *Horizon Spread* parameter, all other settings to default.                                                                                           +
 +----------------------------------------------------------------------------------+--------------------------------------------------------------------------------+